Disinformation, Stochastic Harm, and Costly Effort: A Principal-Agent Analysis of Regulating Social Media Platforms: Formal Model

-In the first analysis, we assume a static standard model with no downward drift of the public model's required effort level and no backlash if harm occurs; i.e., the effort required by the public model remains fixed at $e_c$.
+In the first analysis, we assume no downward drift of the public standard's required effort level and no backlash if harm occurs; i.e., the effort required by the public standard remains fixed at $e_c$.
 Under this negligence standard, the platform is only subject to ex ante regulation via regulatory audits, and not penalized ex post if harm occurs.

 \graf{Ex ante regulation} Let $r \in [0,1]$ be the probability that the regulator conducts an audit of the platform's effort and let $P_f(e \mid e_c) \in [0,1]$ be the probability that the platform fails its audit if it exerts effort $e$, given the current required effort $e_c$.
-If the platform fails the audit, it is liable for fines $F$.
-Thus, assuming risk-neutrality, the platform's expected utility under ex ante regulation is,
+If the platform fails the audit, it is liable for negligence fines $F$.
+Thus, assuming risk-neutrality, the platform's expected utility under the regulatory regime of ex ante negligence is,

-\begin{definition} The adequate level of effort $e$ is the point beyond which the probability of failing the audit $P_f(e \mid e_c)=0$, where $e_c$ is the public model's prescribed effort. \end{definition}
+\begin{definition} The adequate level of effort $e$ is the point beyond which the probability of failing the audit $P_f(e \mid e_c)=0$, where $e_c$ is the effort as prescribed by the public standard. \end{definition}

-Note that effort $e_c$ is considered adequate because it is specified by the regulator.
-Thus, by definition, $P_f(e \mid e_c)=0$ for all $e \ge e_c$: the platform never fails its audit by at least following the public model's prescribed effort (full compliance).
-Further note that for any given $e_c$ and fine structure $F$, there exists an individually-optimal level of effort that maximizes (\ref{eq:fb-ex-ante-reg}).
-By inspection, this individually-optimal level will never exceed $e_c$, irrespective of how large the size of fines $F$ is.
+There exists some level of effort $e$ that guarantees that the platform will not incur any fines for negligence; $e$ will therefore be considered adequate from the perspective of the regulator, since the platform not incurring fines implies that it does not fail the audit by exerting effort $e$.
+Note that $e_c$ is automatically deemed adequate because it is specified by the regulator.
+Thus, by definition, $P_f(e \mid e_c)=0$ for all $e \ge e_c$: the platform can guarantee that it will not incur fines by exerting at least effort $e_c$ in state $e_c$ for all $e_c \in S$, and so the platform never fails its audit by fully complying with the explicit public standard.

+By inspection, it is trivial to see that the platform's individually-optimal level of effort will never exceed $e_c$ for all $e_c \in S$, irrespective of how large the size of negligence fines $F$ is: for any two adequate effort levels, the platform will exercise lower effort because that will maximize (\ref{eq:fb-ex-ante-reg}).
+The following proposition formalizes this claim.

 \begin{restatable}{prop}{secondprop} Given a fixed adequate effort level $e'$, there exists no fine scheme $F$ that can incentivize the platform to exert more effort than $e'$. \end{restatable}

 \textbf{All proofs are deferred to the appendix.}